TRRC Visits Mile 2 Prisons, Other Detention Centres

 By Mustapha Jallow

-In fulfilment of its mandate to unearth the truth regarding the 22 years of rights abuses and violations of the regime of Yaya Jammeh, the Truth, Reconciliation and Reparations Commission on 18th January 2019, visited the maximum security wing at the Mile Two prisons.
+In fulfillment of its mandate to unearth the truth regarding the 22 years of rights abuses and violations of the regime of Yaya Jammeh, the Truth, Reconciliation and Reparations Commission on 18th January 2019, visited the maximum security wing at the Mile Two prisons.

 The visit according to Commissioner Lamin J Sise, is meant to enable them inspect and see for themselves, the conditions of the jailed and tortured officials of the Junta in the years after the 1994 Coup d’etat; that this would also enable them verify information surrounding the prisons and its conditions.
 The delegation was headed by head of the commission, and its legal team.